Activist who laughed during Sessions' hearing to be re-tried

 Officials at the court confirmed to NBC News that Judge Robert E. Morin of the Superior Court of the District of Columbia ordered a new trial be held for Fairooz.

-The U.S. Attorney’s Office for the District of Columbia did not immediately return a request for comment.
+The U.S. Attorney’s Office for the District of Columbia declined to comment on Fairooz's case.

 Fairooz, who was in the Kennedy Caucus Room to protest Sessions’ appointment on January 10, had been convicted for chuckling during the opening statement, according to court documents.